godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

 ``class_name`` keyword followed by the class's name.
 You may add a comma and an optional path to a PNG or SVG image to use as an icon (16×16 minimum, 32×32 recommended).
 You will then find your new type in the Node or Resource creation dialog.
-Note that the icon will only appear in the Node/Resource creation dialog after restarting the editor.
+Note that the icon will only appear after restarting the editor.

 .. tabs::
  .. code-tab:: gdscript GDScript